awsdocs/aws-app-mesh-user-guide/doc_source/getting_started.md

 1. For **Mesh name**, choose a name for your service mesh\.

 1. For **Virtual service name**, choose a name for your virtual service\.
 We recommend that you use the service discovery name of the real service that you're targeting \(such as `my-service.default.svc.cluster.local`\)\.
+The name that you specify must resolve to a non\-loopback IP address\.

 1. Choose **Next** to proceed\.